robertomagno1/ADM-HM5/README.md

 - Color-coded communities on the graph to highlight distinct groups.
 - Evaluate whether two specific cities belong to the same community.

+We are gonna upload the file in a second moment using we transfer since it's too big
 ---

 ## 6. Bonus: Connected Components on MapReduce